JatinJaglan347/ClickCove/README.md

 - **Tailwind CSS:** Employs Tailwind CSS for rapid and customizable styling.
 - **Google Firebase:** Handles backend services and authentication using Google Firebase.

+## Host Link

+The project is hosted at [https://click-cove.vercel.app/](https://click-cove.vercel.app/).

 ## Contributing

 We welcome contributions to enhance Click Cove.
 Please fork the repository and submit pull requests for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments